FRRouting/frr/doc/user/bfd.rst

    a new neighbor is found a BFD peer is created to monitor the link status for fast convergence.

+.. clicmd:: ip ospf bfd profile BFDPROF

+   Same as command ``ip ospf bfd``, but applies the BFD profile to the sessions it creates or that already exist.

 .. _bfd-ospf6-peer-config: